aharonium/opensiddur.org/posts/posts/tkhine-of-the-matriarchs-yizkor-for-rosh-hashanah-yom-kippur-yamim-tovim-by-seril-rappaport_(aharon.varady_2016-07-06).html.md

 </span></div></td>

 <td width="53%"><div class="english">
 I beseech you, dear God, shed your light upon the souls of relatives and upon all the people who live on the earth.
-May the Shekhina[foot]Cf. Ezekiel 43:2[/foot] shine forth, and may you tell the angel who is appointed over them to lighten their sentence, and may they find their resting place and be at peace, and may they rise continually from one level of heaven to another under the wings of the kerubim.[foot]Cf. Isaiah 6:1-3[/foot] Omeyn, keyn yehi ratson.
+May the Shekhina[foot]Cf. Ezekiel 43:2[/foot] shine forth, and may you tell the angel who is appointed over them to lighten their sentence, and may they find their resting place and be at peace, and may they rise continually from one level of heaven to another under the wings of the kerubim.[foot]Cf. Isaiah 6:1-3[/foot] <em>Omeyn</em>, keyn yehi ratson.
 </div></td></tr>
 </tbody></table>